debops/debops/docs/defaults-configuration.rst

     {{ cryptsetup_mountpoint_parent_directory + "/" + item.name }}

 ``mount_options``
-  Optional, string.
+  Optional, list of strings.
 Mount options associated with the filesystem.
   For more details see :manpage:`mount(8)`.

 ``state``